heiswayi/heiswayi.nrird.com/about.md

 ### About this site

 This site is my personal blog, a place I may share some thoughts, experiences, opinions, reviews, ideas, rantings, and facts.
 But most of the time, I share about my personal projects, researches and programming stuffs.
 Technically, this site is built on [Jekyll](http://jekyllrb.com), a popular static site generator and deployed automatically by [Netlify](https://www.netlify.com/).
 The source code of this site is privately hosted on [BitBucket](https://bitbucket.org/heiswayi/).
+For image hosting, I use [imgur](https://imgur.com/) service.

 ### Site Disclaimer